 In the recessive form (autoimmune polyendocrinopathy–candidosis-ectodermal dystrophy), autoimmune manifestations typically develop; they include endocrine disorders (eg, hypoparathyroidism Hypoparathyroidism Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more , adrenal insufficiency Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
 It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more , hypogonadism Male Hypogonadism Hypogonadism is defined as testosterone deficiency with associated symptoms or signs, deficiency of spermatozoa production, or both.
 It may result from a disorder of the testes (primary hypogonadism)... read more , thyroid disorders Overview of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more , diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more ), alopecia areata Alopecia Areata Alopecia areata is typically sudden patchy nonscarring hair loss in people with no obvious skin or systemic disorder.
-(See also Alopecia.)
-This photo shows patchy loss of scalp hair in alopecia... read more , pernicious anemia Evaluation of Anemia Anemia is a decrease in the number of red blood cells (RBCs—as measured by the red cell count, the hematocrit, or the red cell hemoglobin content).
-In men, anemia is defined as hemoglobin read more , and hepatitis Causes of Hepatitis Hepatitis is an inflammation of the liver characterized by diffuse or patchy necrosis.
+Diagnosis is typically by inspection, although sometimes a skin biopsy is... read more , pernicious anemia Evaluation of Anemia Anemia is a decrease in the number of red blood cells (RBCs) as measured by the red cell count, the hematocrit, or the red cell hemoglobin content.
+In men, anemia is defined as any of the following... read more , and hepatitis Causes of Hepatitis Hepatitis is an inflammation of the liver characterized by diffuse or patchy necrosis.
 Hepatitis may be acute or chronic (usually defined as lasting > 6 months).
 Most cases of acute viral hepatitis... read more .
 Mutations may also occur in genes that encode various proteins involved in the innate immune response to fungi—notably, the following:

 PTPN22 (protein tyrosine phosphatase, non-receptor type 22 [also called LYP, or lymphoid tyrosine phosphatase], which is involved in T-cell–receptor signalling)